2024

 giving the appearance of cybernetic causes C_f (f since they are

 entirely determined by formal information).
-When the cybernetic systems
+When the cybernetic

-include synergistic information.
+parts that include synergistic information.

 2023